-1. Show that the class MONOTONE-CONJUNCTIONS is not efficiently proper agnostically learnable, i.e., if the output hypothesis h is required to be in MONOTONE-CONJUNCTIONS, unless RP = NP.
+1. Show that the class MONOTONE-CONJUNCTIONS is not efficiently proper agnostically learnable, i.e., if the output hypothesis h is required to be in MONOTONE-CONJUNCTIONS,

 Hint: Consider reducing from VERTEX-COVER.
 Create exactly the same labelled sample as in the proof to show proper learning 3-TERM-DNF is hard unless RP = NP.